ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/lorawan/lorawan.md

 <h2 id="lorawan-api">LoRaWANInterface</h2>

 LoRaWAN is a technology designed for low-power battery powered devices.
-These devices operate in an unlicensed spectrum, creating high desnity wide-area networks.
+These devices operate in an unlicensed spectrum, creating high density wide-area networks.

 Arm Mbed OS provides a native network stack for LoRaWAN, which can run on any Mbed Enabled device with a LoRa radio onboard.

 The [LoRaWANInterface](https://os-doc-builder.test.mbed.com/docs/development/mbed-os-api-doxy/class_lo_ra_w_a_n_interface.html) provides a C++ API for connecting to the internet over a LoRa network.